SiliconLabs/wiseconnect-wifi-bt-sdk/examples/featured/readme.txt

 7. wlan_throughput

 The above examples can be tested on both
-1. keil/STM32 platform and simplicity studio/EFR platform
+1. Simplicity studio/EFR platform
 2. In Baremetal and FreeRTOS

 Example folder contents
 =======================
 Each example folder contains following :
-1. 'projects' folder has both keil and simplicity studio project files which are used to test the example.
+1. 'projects' folder has simplicity studio project files which are used to test the example.
 2. 'resources' and 'readme.md' - documentaion for the example
 3. source files

 For ex:
 =======
-aws_device_shadow/projects consists of two projects
+aws_device_shadow/projects consists of the project
-- for Keil - please access the below project file for executing the example. aws_device_shadow-nucleo-f411re.uvprojx
 - for simplicity studio - please access below project file for executing the example. aws_device_shadow-brd4180b-mg21.slsproj